 Human UCMS cells were harvested from term deliveries at the time of birth, with the mother’s consent.
 The methods used to isolate and culture hUCMS cells were previously described.
-Human UCMS cells were maintained in low serum defined medium (DM), a mixture of 56% low glucose DMEM (Invitrogen, Carlsbad, CA), 37% MCBD 201 (Sigma, St. Louis, MO) and 2% fetal bovine serum (FBS, Atlanta Biologicals Inc, Norcross, GA) containing 1 × insulin transferring selenium-X (Invitrogen), 1 × ALBUMax1 (Invitrogen), 1 × Pen/Strep (Invitrogen), 10 nmol/L dexamethasone (Sigma), 100 ?mol/L ascorbic acid 2-phosphate (Sigma), 10 ng/mL epidermal growth factor (R&D Systems, Minneapolis, MN), and 10 ng/mL platelet derived growth factor-BB (R&D Systems).
+Human UCMS cells were maintained in low serum defined medium (DM), a mixture of 56% low glucose DMEM (Invitrogen, Carlsbad, CA), 37% MCBD 201 (Sigma, St. Louis, MO) and 2% fetal bovine serum (FBS, Atlanta Biologicals Inc, Norcross, GA) containing 1 × insulin transferring selenium-X (Invitrogen), 1 × ALBUMax1 (Invitrogen), 1 × Pen/Strep (Invitrogen), 10 nmol/L dexamethasone (Sigma), 100 μmol/L ascorbic acid 2-phosphate (Sigma), 10 ng/mL epidermal growth factor (R&D Systems, Minneapolis, MN), and 10 ng/mL platelet derived growth factor-BB (R&D Systems).
 Cells were incubated at 37°C in an incubator with 5% CO2 at saturating humidity.
 When cells had reached 70%-80% confluency, they were detached with 0.25% trypsin-EDTA (Invitrogen), the trypsin was inactivated with fresh media, and the cells were centrifuged at 250 ×g for 5 min and replated in a ratio of 1:3.
 Human UCMS cells from passages 6-8 were utilized for the present study.

 To evaluate the homing of hUCMS cells, female SCID mice, 6-8 wk of age, with CB17 background were purchased from Charles River (Wilmington, MA).
 Mice were held for 10 d after arrival to allow them to acclimatize.
 All animal experiments were done under strict adherence with the Institutional Animal Care and Use Committee protocol as set by Kansas State University.